Landscape photography is all about capturing emotion.

 Such tender elements are so much more challenging to encapsulate, at least for the landscape photographer.
 And that’s why we keep doing it.
 It’s an impossible challenge; but this, admittedly romantic, idea that a landscape photograph captures the magical atmosphere engulfing a location at a specific moment in time, is what drives us.

 It took me a very long time to realise that the single most important deciding factor in the success or failure of a colour landscape photograph, is the way in which the included colours are expressed.
-Composition, exposure and subject matter are all, of course, very important: the very best landscape photographs ‘tick all the boxes’, but the one thing that separates the ‘great’ from the ‘good’ is the way colour is represented.
+Composition, exposure and subject matter are all, of course, very important: the very best landscape photographs ‘tick all the boxes’, but the one thing that separates the ‘great’ from the ‘good’ is often the way colour is represented.
 The rendering of colour is the principle ingredient in the recipe that determines the way a photograph ‘feels’.
 It’s a science that has been finely honed throughout the decades and the heritage of the ‘film years’.

 Fujifilm have spent the last 80 years developing their expertise in the design and manufacture of colour film, to capture our world in the most perfect ways possible.
 The results of all these decades of expertise are now ‘hardwired’ into the latest X-Series cameras.
 The single biggest surprise for many X-series system switchers is how accurate the colour handling is.
 It is unparalleled by any other manufacturer and it translates into the purest emotively honest translation of our real world environments into fine-art prints.